 y1 is the calculated y-coordinate of the pixel on the map

 x is the column number of a pixel in the image

 y = row number of a pixel in the image

 A = x-scale; dimension of a pixel in map units in x direction

-C, F = translation terms; x,y map coordinates of the center of the upper left pixel
+C and F are the translation terms; where the x,y map coordinates of the center of the upper left pixel

-E = negative of y-scale; dimension of a pixel in map units in y direction
+E is the negative of y-scale; dimension of a pixel in map units in y direction

 The transformation parameters are stored in the world file in this order: